arturxe2/ASTRA/README.md

 #### [**> SoccerNet-v2**](https://www.soccer-net.org/data)

 Our model is built to tackle the task of Action Spotting in the SoccerNet-v2 dataset.
 To do so, it relies in both video and audio sources of information.
 We leverage visual data by utilizing Baidu features extracted from their [github repository](https://github.com/baidu-research/vidpress-sports).
-For the audio, we extract the log-mel spectrogram from the original videos.
+For the audio, we extract the log-mel spectrogram from the original videos (ask for the audio features writing to arturxe@gmail.com).
 It's important to note that the code provided in this repository presupposes the prior extraction and storage of Baidu features and audio spectrograms in alignment with the standard SoccerNet structure:

 ```
 data-folder